 Approximately 18 people

-Boys are more likely to be affected than girls, and most cases occur between 6 months and 5 years of age.
+Boys are more susceptible than girls, and most cases occur between 6 months and 5 years of age.
 Incidence tends to be higher in winter.

 QWhat causes Kawasaki disease?